Thursday Community Calendar

-Here’s your community calendar for Thursday, December 29th, underwritten by the Mount Sopris Rotary Club, meeting every Thursday at noon at Mi Casita in Carbondale.
-Info at MTSoprisRotaryClub.com.
+KDNK's Community Calendar is underwritten by the Mount Sopris Rotary Club, meeting every Thursday at noon at Mi Casita in Carbondale.
+Click here for more info.
 Rotary: Service above self.
-Click the headline to view listings.
+Click headline for calendar events.

+- The Aspen Historical Society hosts an historic pub crawl at the Red Onion at 3:30.

 -